 - Registered User Data means any Personal Data or Pseudonymized Data.

-- Processing means any operation or set of operations that (i) arises out of AH’s performance under this Agreement; and (ii) is performed upon Personal Data.
+- Processing means any operation or set of operations that (i) arises out of AgilityHealth’s performance under this Agreement; and (ii) is performed upon Personal Data.

 - Pseudonymized Data means Personal Data which has been transformed into a form which is not attributable to a specific Data Subject without the use of additional information.